platformsh/platformsh-docs/src/configuration/services/elasticsearch.md

 In this example you'd have the ICU analysis plugin and Python script support plugin.

-### Available plugins
+### Available plugins (Elasticsearch 2.4)

-The following official Elasticsearch plugins are supported.
+The following official Elasticsearch plugins are supported on Elasticsearch 2.4.

 * **analysis-icu** - Support ICU Unicode text analysis
 * **analysis-kuromoji** - Japanese language support